PapiLer/Reforestation/README.md

-## I was wondering why the frisbee was getting bigger, then it hit me.
+## I was going to get a brain transplant, but I changed my mind